poojawins/DayBuilder/README.md

 ## Credits

-* Amy and John for amazing lectures and countless helps
+* Amy and John for their amazing lectures and help
 * Joe and Jared for being awesome and guiding
 * Kevin and Sultan for special lectures
 * Alessandro for using handler and live search
 * Robert for useful icon and title logo
-* Pooja and Luke for being supportive and a great team member each other
+* Pooja and Luke for being supportive and great team members
-* the most important, to make this happen and give us a chance, All of C4Q members!
+* Most importantly, for making this happen and giving us a chance, All C4Q members!